juanmaroni/dota2-heroes/README.md

 ### General
 * Texts: paragraphs separated with "`<br>`" to allow better parsing in the future.
 * "`hero_id`": extracted from their respective URI.
+* Numbers separated by spaces and inclined bars (i.e. "1 / 2"): spaces are removed.

 ### Hero Basic Info
 * "`complexity`": integer numbers 1 (low), 2 (medium) and 3 (high), representing the number of rombs.